FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 Protective stop
 ---------------------

-Click "Initial - Safety" in the menu bar, and then click the "Protective stop" submenu to enter the configuration interface.
+Click "Initial" -> "Safety" in the menu bar, and then click the "Protective stop" submenu to enter the configuration interface.

 Protective stop type 0, 1, 2.
 Protective stop type 0: the control box board directly cuts off the power.
 Protective stop type 1: the control box board first notifies the controller to control the robot to stop and then the controller feeds back to cut off the power of the control box board.
 Protective stop type 2: the control box board notifies the controller to control the robot to stop.